Remote deposit capture systems

 This is typically achieved by scanning a digital image of a cheque into a computer, tablet or mobile phone, then transmitting that image to the bank.

-The Image Clearing System (ICS) went 'live' in the UK in October 2017, with the cheque clearing industry committed to exchanging cheque images and data, instead of a physical paper document.
+The Image Clearing System (ICS) went 'live' in the UK in October 2017, with the cheque clearing industry exchanging cheque images and data, instead of a physical paper document.
 This first stage was enabled by legislative changes laid out in the Small Business, Enterprise and Employment Bill 2015.

 Cheque imaging is also about providing customers with more choice, and it means that some banks and building societies may offer their personal banking customers the additional option of paying-in an image of the cheque - by using a secure mobile banking app on their smartphone or tablet - rather than having to go to a bank branch to pay it in.
 For business and charity customers, banks may provide desktop cheque scanners linked to their online bank account, allowing them to pay in, as digital images, large numbers of cheques that they receive at their business premises.